jdreaver/rust-os/README.md

     - I'm pretty sure there is just one SATA controller for multiple drives
   - Example <https://github.com/rafalh/rust-fatfs>
   - <https://wiki.osdev.org/FAT>
-- Serial print deadlock during interrupt: if we hit an interrupt while we are in the middle of printing to the serial port, and the interrupt needs to print to the serial port, we can deadlock.
 - Allocator designs <https://os.phil-opp.com/allocator-designs/>
 - UEFI.
 I have it kind of set up, but I should poke at it more, and also investigate the Limine UEFI system table stuff
 - Tests